eucalyptus/eucalyptus-jira/README.md

 # Exporting
 To export JIRA issues use the export.sh script from [confluence-to-github](https://github.com/sjones4/confluence-to-github/tree/master/jira)

+# Page generation
+To generate pages for each exported project, run generate.sh.

 # Example exported issues
 Example exported issues by project: